Information disclosed on this website for the purposes of risk assessment pursuant to Article 34(5) of Regulation (EU) No 909/2014 (CSDR) includes:

 International settlement services

-Participants that use or contemplate using international settlement services (links) provided by Nasdaq CSD as investor CSD are invited to carefully consider that holding securities via Nasdaq CSD in issuer CSD is subject to link agreement between Nasdaq CSD and issuer CSD, and Rules of Nasdaq CSD, including limitation of liability provided in section 2.11.4 of Chapter I of the Rules.
+Participants that use or contemplate using international settlement services (links) provided by Nasdaq CSD as investor CSD are invited to consider that holding securities via Nasdaq CSD in issuer CSD is subject to link agreement between Nasdaq CSD and issuer CSD, and Rules of Nasdaq CSD, including limitation of liability provided in section 2.11.4 of Chapter I of the Rules.